chaBotsMX/chaBots-NERV-WRO-Future-Engineers-2025/README.1.md

 **Planned Improvements for National Phase:**
 - Upgrade to Maxon DCX19 motors for better power-to-weight ratio.
 - Implement a differential gear system for smoother cornering.
-- Replace LEGO tires with higher-grip, custom-molded polyurethane ones.
+- Replace LEGO tires with higher-grip, custom-molded polyurethane ones., we used lego wheels tires as we realize that was to dificult to make our selfs tires, d us a remel to rim and  rom liess

+**Motor:** [Insert model]
+**Gear Ratio:** [Insert ratio]
+**Max RPM:** [Insert speed]

 **Potential Improvements:**
 - Switch to brushless motors for better efficiency and thermal performance.
-- Redesign wheel hubs to allow quicker swapping and maintenance.
+- Redesign wheel hubs to allowfor quicker swapping and maintenance.
+- Manufacture custom
+- Add diferential gear
-- Manufacture custom tires using cast polyurethane for improved traction.
+- Make our self tires using cast polyiurethane for improved traction.

+- Use Ma

 ### Steering

-We implemented a [Ackermann / Parallelogram / Custom linkage] steering system actuated by a high-speed micro servo.
+We build an ackermann stering systedm to ensure smooth and better turns, we used a mg 995 servo motor cause was dificult to get a better one justo for now

 **Servo Model:** [Insert model]
 **Rotation Range:** [Insert degrees]